GiulioRossetti/ndlib/docs/custom/custom.rst

     iterations = model.iteration_bunch(5)

-For other examples, give a look to the following examples:
+For other examples, give a look to the following list of CustomModels:

 .. toctree::